MenkeTechnologies/zpwr/README.md

 # customTerminalInstaller

 This script is my own version of Hashrocket's Dotmatrix repo.
-This allows to install a custome terminal environment with Powerline for Vim, Tmux.
+This allows to install a custom terminal environment with Powerline for Vim, Tmux.
 Oh-my-zsh with the Agnosterzak theme and much more.